92Tars/92Tars/README.md

 ### ✨I do what I have to.
-So you guys do what you have to.✨
+So, you guys do what you have to too.✨

 [![92Tars's GitHub stats](https://github-readme-stats.vercel.app/api?username=92Tars&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)